burkkyy/csci429-project/script.md

 We'll also use the greek letter mu to represet the current time step.
 For now, we’ll assume that each task takes exactly one time step to complete.
 Later on we’ll explore what happens when tasks take different amounts of time.

+> break
-Lastly we'll call L the schedule, it shows the order in which tasks are done in.
+Lastly, the schedule produced by P1 and P2 we shall call L, it simply keeps track of the order in which tasks are done in.

 Now, let’s try processing these tasks using the same method as before — at each time step, we pick any task that has no remaining dependencies.
 Once a task is completed, we update the graph and continue choosing the next available tasks until everything is done.